lumen-org/lumen/doc/manual.md

 In Lumen the mouse is the primary interaction device.
 It's made with the idea to be (hopefully) intuitive, and most of the available interaction have already been used or mentioned on in the descriptions above.

-Anyway, here is a list of what you can do:
+Anyway, here is a concise list of what you can do:

 ## Working with Variables
-* assign variables to visual channels or other shelves by dragging and dropping them between the various shelves in the Schema and the Specification
+* assign variables to visual channels or other shelves by dragging and dropping them between the various shelves in the Schema panel and the Specification panel
 * remove the assignment of a variable to a shelf by dragging that variable and dropping it 'anywhere'
 * reorder variables within a shelf by dragging and dropping them
 * open modal dialog to further configure a variable usage in the specification by clicking on it